 This applies to Classic dashboards only.
-Anaplan's new user experience is available on the Anaplan mobile app.
+The Anaplan User experience is available on the Anaplan mobile app.

 Classic dashboards that display well on desktop computers don’t always scale well to mobile devices.
 To provide users with the best experience when viewing classic dashboards on mobile devices, you need to build classic dashboards designed specifically for that purpose.